Last Updated on April 4th, 2019

 This information is used solely to assist us in maintaining a more effective and useful websites and products for our customers.
 This data will not be shared with third parties without your prior consent or unless required by law.

-9.1 In this Section 9, we have summarized the rights that you have under data protection law.
+10.1 In this Section 10, we have summarized the rights that you may have under data protection laws depending on your location and country of residence.
 Some of the rights are complex, and not all of the details have been included in our summaries.
 Accordingly, you should read the relevant laws and guidance from the regulatory authorities for a full explanation of these rights.

 Here’s one of the most important parts about the new regulations and laws.
 You have the right to know all about what we collect, how we collect it, the right to move the data elsewhere and the right to have us delete your data and more.
 This is where you get to decide how your data is treated; you’re in control.